|

 Again, with the shift, apple, 3 option,

 MacPaint files are saved to your hard drive.
+You now

 know the basic and advanced features of Flash-It, a common screen-capture